onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 we've barely scratched the surface in this video - A LOT was left out

-Mic drop at the end - with my tat
+Mic drop at the end - with my tat shown

+and that's the end of our family friendly special!

 and I show my face with the thug life glasses